 The calling to music is strong in Adele Pickvance’s family.
 Grandfather Bill played violin in dance orchestras in the north of England.
 Adele’s father Bill was a working musician in the clubs of Manchester, playing the organ with a trio behind the vocalists passing through.
 Every Friday and Saturday was gig night.

 After Grant McLennan’s death in 2006, Adele played on Forster’s album The Evangelist, which contained the last songs McLennan had written.
-It marked the end of a era that taught Adele so much about music and the creative life.
+It marked the end of a era that taught Adele so much about music, and the creative life.

-In 2012 Adele and Glenn released the album Carrington Street, picked up by the German label Glitterhouse Records, reviewed glowingly in Europe and at home.
+In 2012, while Adele was living in Sydney, Adele and Glenn released the album Carrington Street, a self produced album picked up by the German label Glitterhouse Records, reviewed glowingly in Europe and at home.

 The band’s debut song, German on My Mind, was released in November 2019.

-“After all these years of playing this is the first time I’ve had to be a leader, organise the practice, book the studio, look for the shows, present the songs to the band, be the person up front singing the songs.
+“After all these years of playing, this is the first time I’ve had to be a leader, organise the practice, book the studio, look for the shows, present the songs to the band, be the person up front singing the songs.
 It’s something I’ve had to learn but when you find the right people to play with, everything else seems to flow.”